 credit to pay for services.
 Businesses can also change payment terms

-and extend payment periods by a chosen number of days.
+and extend payment periods by a chosen number of days. - Strategizing collections: If you find your business has

 outstanding invoices over 90 days, consider developing stricter